XinYangMTSU/NSF/Research.md

 In this paper they extend the language of IDs with extra features and call the graphs unconstrained influence diagrams (UIDs).

+They extend the language of influence diagrams to cope with decision scenarios where the order of decisions and observationsis not determined.
+As the ordering of decisions is dependent on the evidence, a step-strategy of such a scenario is a sequence of dependent choices of the next action.
+A strategy is a step-strategy together with selection functions for decision actions.
+The structure of a step-strategy can be represented as a DAG with nodes labeled with action variables.
+They introduce the concept of GS-DAG: a DAG incurporating an optimal step-strategy for any instantiation.

 `Unconstrained influence diagrams, Finn V. Jensen, Marta Vomlelová.
 UAI'02 Proceedings of the Eighteenth conference on Uncertainty in artificial intelligence.
 Pages 234-241` (I have this paper PDF, I can send to you if you need it.)